Must be valid at time of entry

 Those traveling to Cabo Verde for scuba diving should be aware that there is no hyperbaric/decompression facility on the islands.

-If you need a doctor in Cabo Verde, a list of medical providers and hospitals is available on U.S. Embassy Praia website.
+If you need a doctor in Cabo Verde, a list of medical providers and hospitals is available on the U.S. Embassy Praia website.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.